imitsioni/kth-rpl-hackathon-2022/README.md

 ### Run the state machine

-1. After following the requirements section closely, make sure the topics are read by using
+1. After following the requirements section closely, make sure the 5 topics are published correctly
 ```
-rostopic list
+rostopic echo {name of the topic}
 ```

 2. Alter the `mic_config.json` under <b>state_machine</b> by changing the `Audio_IP` and `audio_port`